-Day 18: Yangtze River Cruise - Shanghai
+Day 24: Yangtze River Cruise - Shanghai

 Visit the Three Gorges Dam, the largest hydroelectric dam in the world.
-Disembark the ship and drive approximately 20 minutes passing through the surrounding areas (the coach is not permitted to stop for photos) and will drop your group off at the viewing area above the ship locks to truly appreciate the scale of this hydroelectric project.
-There is a small museum and a lookout here.
+Disembark the ship and drive approximately 20 minutes through the surrounding areas (the coach is not permitted to stop for photos) to the viewing area above the ship locks where you can truly appreciate the scale of this hydroelectric project.
+There is a small museum and a lookout point here.
 The sightseeing will involve around 1 hour on foot.
-Later, transfer to Yichang where you will board your 2-hour flight to Shanghai.
+Later, board 2 hour flight to cosmopolitan Shanghai.